hpparvi/ExoIris/doc/source/api/index.rst

 API
 ===

-Here you can find the details of all the EasyTS classes and their methods.
+Here you can find the details of the main EasyTS classes and their methods.
+However, you probably want to take a look at the :ref:`tutorials and examples <tutorials>` first.

 .. toctree::
     :maxdepth: 2